-The Group Regulatory Accounts consolidate the accounts of the Company and entities controlled by the Company (its subsidiaries), made up to 31 March each year.
+The Group financial statements consolidate the financial statements of the Company and entities controlled by the Company (its subsidiaries), made up to 31 March each year.

 The results of subsidiaries acquired or disposed of during the year are included in the Consolidated Income Statement from the date the Company gains control until the date the Company ceases to control the subsidiary.
 There have been no such acquisitions or disposals in the current or prior year.